Starting and managing virtual machine instances

 triton instance delete $(triton instance ls -o id)

-Be aware that this command deletes all of your instances at once, including Docker, infrastructure, and HVM instances.
+Be aware that this command deletes all of your instances at once, including Docker, infrastructure, and VM instances.
 This command cannot be undone.